coderamen666/srd-v3.5-md/spells/magic-overview.md

 converted into the *cure* or *inflict* spell as if that spell had been prepared all along.

-**Spontaneous Casting of *Summon Nature's Ally* Spells:** A druid can spontaneously cast a *summon nature's ally* spell in place of a prepared spell of the same level or higher.
-The divine energy of the spell that the *summon nature's ally* spell substitutes for is converted into the *summon* spell as if that spell had been prepared all along.
+**Spontaneous Casting of *Summon Nature’s Ally* Spells:** A druid can spontaneously cast a *summon nature’s ally* spell in place of a prepared spell of the same level or higher.
+The divine energy of the spell that the *summon nature’s ally* spell substitutes for is converted into the *summon* spell as if that spell had been prepared all along.

 ### Divine Magical Writings